 - Can't be claimed as a dependent on another person's tax return; and

-- Have a Social Security number valid for employment that's issued before the due date of your 2020 tax return (including extensions).
+- Have a Social Security number (SSN) valid for employment that's issued before the due date of your 2021 tax return (including extensions).

-A person who died in 2020 can still claim the recovery rebate credit on his or her final tax return prepared by a surviving spouse or representative if the requirements listed above are satisfied.
+A person who died in 2021 or 2022 can still claim the recovery rebate credit on his or her final tax return prepared by a surviving spouse or representative if the requirements listed above are satisfied.

 How to Calculate the Recovery Rebate Credit

-Similar to the eligibility rules, calculation of the recovery rebate credit is generally the same as the calculation of stimulus checks, except that they're based on information from different sources.
-The first stimulus checks were based on information from either your 2018 or 2019 tax return, whichever was most recently filed when the IRS began processing your return.
+Similar to the eligibility rules, calculation of the 2021 recovery rebate credit is generally the same as the calculation of third-round stimulus checks, except that they're based on information from different sources.
+Third stimulus checks were generally based on information from either your 2019 or 2020 tax return, whichever was most recently filed when the IRS began processing your payment.
 If you didn't file a return for either of those two years, the IRS sent a third stimulus check based on whatever information, if any, was available to it.
-In many cases, that information came from the Social Security Administration (SSA), Railroad Retirement Board, or Department of Veterans Affairs (VA), the IRS got the information it needed from those other government agencies.
-Second-round stimulus checks were based on either your 2019 return, information previously obtained through the IRS's non-filers online portal, or information received from another government agency.
+In many cases, that information came from the Social Security Administration (SSA), Railroad Retirement Board, or Veterans Administration (VA) if you receive benefits from one of those federal agencies.
 However, the amount of your recovery rebate credit is based entirely on information found on your 2021 tax return.
 (Don't include any information regarding your first- or second-round stimulus checks or the 2020 recovery rebate credit on your 2021 return!)

-After adding up the base amount and any additional amount for your children, you then need to determine if your recovery rebate credit is reduced because of your income.
-Your credit will be reduced – possibly to zero – if you select the single, married filing separately, or a qualifying widow(er) filing status and have an adjusted gross income (AGI) above $75,000 on your 2020 tax return.
-If you file a joint return with your spouse, your credit will start to shrink if your 2020 AGI is over $150,000.
+After adding up the base amount and any additional amount for your dependents, you then need to determine if your recovery rebate credit is reduced because of your income.
+Your credit will be reduced – possibly to zero – if you select the single, married filing separately, or a qualifying widow(er) filing status and have an adjusted gross income (AGI) above $75,000 on your 2021 tax return.
+If you file a joint return with your spouse, your credit will start to shrink if your 2021 AGI is over $150,000.
 For people who claim the head-of-household filing status, the tax credit is reduced if your AGI tops $112,500.
 Your credit completely disappears if your AGI is above $80,000 (singles), $120,000 (head-of-household), or $160,000 (joint filers).

-Finally, after the credit is reduced (if necessary), you need to subtract the total first- and second-round stimulus check payments you received from the credit amount.
-The IRS should have sent you a notice after it sent you a stimulus check – Notice 1444 for first-round payments and Notice 1444-B after second-round payments.
-You can find the proper amount to subtract on these notices.
+Finally, after the credit is reduced (if necessary), you need to subtract the total third-round stimulus check and "plus-up" payments you received last year from the credit amount.

 Here's an example of how the calculation works: